“I particularly liked taking the topics we were learning and learning about their real world applications.” — From a program course evaluation

 Participants learn the principles of finance - how stocks and bonds are valued, why investments make money, and why investment strategies work.
 They also gain a solid understanding of portfolio management - how investments are structured and balanced for different objectives.

-We explore the structure of the financial system, to include the role of individual participants, investment banks, asset managers, the Central Bank, and other players in the global economy.
-The course connects foundations of economics to financial markets.
+We explore the structure of the financial system - what firms such as investment banks, asset managers, and hedge funds do, both for clients and for the economy.
+The course connects foundations of economics, both micro and macro, to the foundations of finance and to selecting investments.
 What is the role of risk in investment?
-How does the environment of the market and the broader world drive return on investments?
-Why have some investments done well in memorable history?
+How does the environment of the market and broader world drive the returns on investments?
+Why have some investments done so well in memorable history?
 Why have others not done well?
-How are the winners and losers of past investments explained by financial theory?
-What is the role of traditional investments, such as mutual funds, and of alternative investments, such as venture capital, private equity and hedge funds?
+How are the winners and losers of past investments explained by the theories?
+What is the role of traditional investments, such as mutual funds, and of alternative investments, like hedge funds?

 Specific course details such as topics, activities, hours, and instructors are subject to change at the discretion of the University.
 Not all instructors listed for a course teach all sections of that course.